Prison governors in crisis talks as hunt continues for wrongly released inmates

 The Algerian national is understood to not be an asylum seeker, but is in the process of being deported after he overstayed his visa.

-Smith, who has links to the Woking area, was freed on Monday, and had been sentenced to 45 months for multiple fraud offences on the same day he was accidentally freed.
+Smith, who has links to the Woking area, was freed on Monday, and had been sentenced to 45 months for multiple fraud offences on the same day he was accidentally released.

 The BBC reported that a clerical error by a court had led to his release, as he was listed as receiving a suspended sentence, rather than one in custody.